 Painful menses is referred to as Dysmenorrhea in medical terms.
 It is sometimes considered to be a symptom of an underlying condition, however, most of the time, it is the primary complaint and condition itself.
-During my clinical rotations in the department of Gynecology & Obstetrics, I noticed that painful menses was the most common complaint.
+During my clinical rotations in the Department of Gynecology & Obstetrics, I noticed that painful menses was the most common complaint.

-It is known that in recent times, due to radical changes of our lifestyle as well as bad dietary habits, such complaints have become more and more common.
+It is known that in recent times, due to radical changes in our lifestyle as well as bad dietary habits, such complaints have become more and more common.
 Many Ayurvedic doctors believe that it is due to a sedentary lifestyle, stress, as well as a poor diet, that this symptom arises.

 How to get relief:

 The use of Anti-spasmodics and Carminatives, helps to ease and promote the movement and functions of this part of the body.
 Carminatives cause the expulsion of gas and appear to support proper peristaltic movement.
 They relieve cramping of smooth muscles as well as griping pain.
 They relieve pressure from the lower abdominal region and promote menstrual flow, thus relieving pressure within and around the uterus/pelvic region.